fack2/express-workshop/README.md

 1. **Prepare for production**
     - Tasks
-      - Set port number
+      - Set port number with process.env.PORT with a backup.
-      - Disable `Powered by express` header' (check headers before and after in Chrome Dev Tools -> Network);
+      - Disable `Powered by express` header' (check headers before and after in Chrome Dev Tools -> Network); (this is to give hackers less information about the code)
-      - Enable compression
+      - Enable compression (look at DOMContentLoaded to see the increased speed)
       - Let browser know to cache static resources for 30 days.

 1. **Split into modules**